1. Network connectivity in ADHD¶

 - Right ventrolateral PFC (rvlPFC).

-Another study found increased connectivity within the salience network and decreased connectivity between the DMN and salience network in non-ADHD-affected siblings compared to their ADHD-affected siblings as well as healthy control subjects.
-ADHD-affected individuals showed increased connectivity between the DMN and task-positive networks compared with their unaffected siblings and healthy control subjects.
-ADHD-affected individuals and their unaffected siblings did not show consistent changes in functional connectivity to healthy control subjects.
+Another study found increased connectivity within the salience network and decreased connectivity between the DMN and salience network in non-ADHD-affected siblings compared to their ADHD-affected siblings and healthy control subjects.
+People with ADHD showed increased connectivity between the DMN and task-positive networks compared to their non-affected siblings and healthy controls.
+People with ADHD and their unaffected siblings did not show concordant changes in functional connectivity to healthy control subjects.
 These results were largely confirmed by complementary pairwise connectomic comparisons.
-However, the main connectivity differences between sibling groups could not be replicated in a subsample closely matched for age and sex (20 subject-sibling pairs and 60 TD).
+However, the main connectivity differences between the sibling groups could not be replicated in a closely age- and sex-matched subsample (20 subject-sibling pairs and 60 TD).

-The term rich club or hub refers to networking clusters of brain regions that are more interconnected than the average of brain regions and therefore form the functional backbone of the brain
+Rich clusters or hubs are clusters of brain regions that are more strongly connected to each other than the average brain region and therefore form the functional backbone of the brain

-One study found a reduced density of rich clubs among structural nodes in adults with ADHD, including
+One study found a decreased density of rich clubs among structural nodes in adults with ADHD, including

 -